dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 oversimplified.
 Linear and non-linear systems modeled on top of graphs can be understood at a high level through analysis of feedback loops and systems theory.
+Economic manipulation and micromanagement inevitably results in unintended amplification to these feedback loops, which results:

+#### &#x2065; General instability

+#### &#x2065; Poorly priced assets

+#### &#x2065; Market inefficiency

+#### &#x2065; Misguided behavior patterns

+#### &#x2065; Misallocation of wealth

-Economic manipulation and micromanagement inevitably results in unintendend amplification to these feedback loops, which results in general instability, poorly priced assets, market inefficiency, misguided behavior patterns, misallocation of wealth, and wholly artificial trends driven by small groups of elitists with the right connections and influence.
+#### &#x2065; And wholly artificial trends driven by small groups of elitists with the right connections and influence.

 Generally speaking, the combinations of positive and negative feedback loops in such a system compose to amplify with magnitude of *products* of individual effects and not *sums*.
 Such systems function healthiest and can be most reliably predicted when left to function for themselves and when artificial manipulation is restricted or at least transparent.

 <a name="the-progression-of-automation-in-labor-markets" />